mjpclab/object-hierarchy-access/README.md

 ```

 ## `setIfUndef`
-Only assign value if target property not exists or its value is `undefined`:
+Only set value if target property not exists or its value is `undefined`:
 ```javascript
 import { setIfUndef } from 'object-hierarchy-access';
 const obj = {};